lucas-a-meyer/gpt-sidewalk/README.md

-# Detecting curb ramps with GPT Vision and the Microsoft Semantic Kernel
+# Using GPT4V and the Microsoft Semantic Kernel to detect curb ramps

 Our goal is to detect whether a street image, such as images detected by Google Street View or Bing Streetside, contains a curb ramp.